 Here’s how the exchange between Sheila and Gail might have looked if Sheila had been using Memorized Transactions prior to that morning’s message from Gail:

-Sheila reached for her cell phone when she heard the tune that notified her when she was receiving a text message.
+Sheila reached for her cell phone when she heard her text message chime.
 It was her best friend Gail.
 “Wanna get a slice for lunch?” was the message.
-(Gail knew that Sheila’s a pushover when it comes to pizza.)
+(Gail knew that Sheila was a pushover when it comes to pizza!)

-Sheila looked at the clock, then thought about the set of Purchase Orders that REALLY needed to get out the door ASAP for the next phase of a huge custom home that her company was currently working on.
+Sheila looked at the clock, then thought about the set of Purchase Orders that she REALLY needed to get out the door ASAP for the next phase of the huge McLuskey custom home job that her company was currently working on.
 But… Yes!
 She could do it!